-In 2020, KEMSA will be presenting three regional medical director workshops (now in webinar format) to address the issues above.
+In 2021, KEMSA will be presenting three regional medical director workshops (one in-person and two in webinar format) to address the agenda below.
 EMS Medical Directors and Service Directors are invited to attend.

 Dates & Locations:

-These were originally planned as in-person regional workshops.
-They have been converted to webinars via zoom due to the pandemic.
+In 2021, we will be offering one in-person workshop in Wichita and two other workshops via webinar format to allow more people to attend.
 Feel free to attend the date that works best for you.
 Note: The content will be the same for all of these workshops, so you only need to register for one.
 Thanks.

 The fee for these webinars is covered by grant funding.
 Please register online using one of the links above.
 You must attend a webinar on one of the dates above to get CME.